 Angela Berkfield was a social justice educator and activist and parent of two boys advantaged because of race, class, gender, and ability.
 In her words, “I have a tall task in raising kids who have privilege to move through the world honoring principles of equity and justice.
 I’ve aimed to center social justice in my parenting from day one.
 The more caregivers I can partner with on this journey, the better!”
 Angela taught in a variety of settings over the course of two decades and co-founded The Root Social Justice Center, ACT for Social Justice, and Equity Solutions.
 She earned an MA in social justice from the School for International Training, and she believed that a world where everyone can thrive is possible, and coming.

-Leila Raven is a Afro-Caribbean descended, mixed-race queer mama parenting using a consent-based, non-hierarchical approach.
-From 2015 to 2018, she was the director of DC-based grassroots organization Collective Action for Safe Spaces (CASS), where she worked to create community-based strategies to interrupt patriarchal violence and state violence in public spaces.
-Leila sees the family as an important site of resistance against oppression and seeks to uplift alternatives to the nuclear family structure to promote collective responsibility for the safety and well-being of whole communities.
+Zara is an Afro-Caribbean descended, mixed-race queer mama parenting using a consent-based, non-hierarchical approach.
+From 2015 to 2018, Zara was the director of DC-based grassroots organization Collective Action for Safe Spaces (CASS), working to create community-based strategies to interrupt patriarchal violence and state violence in public spaces.
+Zara sees the family as an important site of resistance against oppression and seeks to uplift alternatives to the nuclear family structure to promote collective responsibility for the safety and well-being of whole communities.

 Chrissy Colón Bradt